tsgates/arch-wiki-markdown/wiki/Font_Configuration.md

-If the DPI is detected incorrectly (usually due to an incorrect monitor EDID), you can specify it manually in the Xorg configuration, see Xorg#Display Size and DPI.
+If the DPI is detected incorrectly (usually due to an incorrect monitor EDID), you can specify it manually in the Xorg configuration, see Xorg#Display size and DPI.
 This is the recommended solution, but it may not work with buggy drivers.

 Fontconfig will default to the Xft.dpi variable if it is set.
 Xft.dpi is